4d/docs/website/translated_docs/es/Concepts/classes.md

 In that case, when you call the [`new()`](API/ClassClass.md#new) function, the class constructor is called with the parameters optionally passed to the `new()` function.

-For a class constructor function, the `Current method name` command returns: `<ClassName>:constructor`, for example "MyClass:constructor".
+Para una función class constructor, el comando `Current method name` devuelve: `<ClassName>:constructor`, por ejemplo "MyClass:constructor".